-forward and use it in the current tax year provided your earnings are high enough and you have been a member of a registered pension scheme in those preceding years.
-People earning more than £40,000 in the 2018/19 tax year who wish to maximise pension contributions may be able to take advantage of this.
-Guidance and examples can be found on the Pensions Advisory Service website.
+If you haven't used your full annual allowance from up to three previous years, you might be able to carry it forward and use it in the current tax year provided your earnings are high enough and you have been a member of a registered pension scheme in those preceding years.
+Guidance and examples can be found on the Pensions

+Advisory Service website.